nehawadodkar/AWS-DVA-Exam-Prep/DVA_Notes_Security.md

 ---

-## How Keys Are Used
+## How Keys Are Used (Envelope Encryption)

 - **Encrypt API call:**
-  - Send plaintext to KMS (small amounts only, up to 4KB).
+  - Send plaintext to KMS (small amounts only, ≤ 4 KB).
   - Not scalable for large data.

 - **GenerateDataKey API call:**
   - KMS returns **plaintext DEK + encrypted DEK**.
-  - Use plaintext DEK locally to encrypt big data, then discard it.
+  - Use plaintext DEK locally to encrypt big data → discard plaintext.
-  - Store encrypted DEK with your data.
+  - Store **encrypted DEK** with ciphertext.

+- **Decrypt API call:**
+  - Send **encrypted DEK** to KMS → KMS decrypts with KEK (CMK).
+  - KMS returns **plaintext DEK** → use it to decrypt your data locally.
+  - Discard plaintext DEK after use.

 ---